 We dislike overusing the word 'masterpiece', but in this case (and in the case of a chunk of top-tier SNES releases) it's absolutely accurate.
 Super Metroid is the standard by which all Metroid games are judged, and an impossibly high one, at that.
 If you're a franchise fan, you'll have played this to death.
 If, however, you've never dipped your toes into Nintendo's pool of sci-fi action exploration, this is the one you need to play.
 That's all there is to it.

-There's endless debate about whether Super Mario Bros.
-3 or Super Mario World is the better game, but for our money they are two sides of the same coin; two faces of the same towering peak.
-This remains a monumental achievement of invention and sheer entertainment that the 2D platforming genre has been struggling to live up to ever since.
+There is endless debate about whether Super Mario Bros.
+3 or Super Mario World is the better game.
+For our money, they are two sides of the same coin — two faces of the same monumental peak in the video game landscape.
+This remains an incredible achievement of invention and sheer entertainment that the 2D platforming genre has been struggling to live up to ever since.
 Three decades on, it still doesn't get much better than this.
-All games have flaws; if there's an exception to that rule, Super Mario World is it.
+All games have flaws, but if there's an exception to that rule, Super Mario World is it.

 Chrono Trigger is, and will always be, one of the most unforgettable RPG experiences ever to grace a video game console.
 Even the first time you play it, you'll immediately know that you're experiencing something special.
 It brought so many new ideas to the table that give it its unique look and feel, and on a remarkable system noted for its extensive catalogue of RPGs, Chrono Trigger is at the very top of the SNES pile.